Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Begin an exercise program.
-Ask your doctor how to get started.
+Ask your healthcare provider how to get started.
 You can benefit from simple activities such as walking or gardening.

-Make a follow-up appointment as directed by our staff.
-Talk to your health care provider about treatment options.
-These may include an exercise program, medications, angioplasty, or surgery.
+Talk to your healthcare provider about treatment options.
+These may include an exercise program, medicines, angioplasty, or surgery.

-Pain in your legs or a sensation that your legs are “giving out”
+Pain in your legs or a feeling that your legs are weak or giving out

 Change in the color of your toes

 Open sores that won’t heal on your toes, feet, or legs